shaowei-su/Python-Computing-Acceleration/TutorialForWhile.md

 In Python, `continue ` and `break` work same as in other languages like C and Java.

-After the comparison at line 40, if the result is Py_True then execute the instruction:
+After the comparison at line 40, if the result is `Py_True` then execute the instruction:
 ```
  5          43 JUMP_ABSOLUTE            9
 ```
 to jump back to the start of loop, without execution of the remaining instructions.

-On the other hand, the comparison at line 55 will determine if the loop will terminate or not. if the result is Py_True, then by the instruction:
+On the other hand, the comparison at line 55 will determine if the loop will terminate or not. if the result is `Py_True`, then by the instruction:
 ```c
   case BREAK_LOOP:
      why = WHY_BREAK;